Nick Bateman (model)

-Nicholas Kevin Stanley Yunge-Bateman (born November 18, 1986) is a Canadian model, actor and music producer.
+Nicholas Kevin Stanley Yunge-Bateman (born November 18, 1986) is a Canadian model, actor and author.

 Career

 At a young age, Bateman began martial arts training in Gōjū-ryū karate and bō staff.
 In his teens Bateman won four world titles in the National Blackbelt League's 15-17 age division, with three in weapons as well as one in Japanese forms in Houston and Myrtle Beach in 2003 and 2004 He graduated from Capilano University in Vancouver at age 20, and later opened his own karate school.
 Shortly thereafter, he began modeling professionally, during which time he lived in Milan, as well as New York City and Miami.
 He was once chosen for an Abercrombie & Fitch Campaign, which was photographed by Bruce Weber.

 Bateman is also a film and television actor and starred in the 2011 film Hobo with a Shotgun, he also starred in the 2019 Hallmark Channel television film A Brush With Love where he played the male lead opposite actress Arielle Kebbel.
-His last acting role was starring in the 2021 GAC Family movie A Christmas Miracle for Daisy alongside Jill Wagner.
+He starred in the 2021 GAC Family movie A Christmas Miracle for Daisy alongside Jill Wagner.
 In 2024, he was cast in the second season of the American drama series, When Hope Calls.